bittin/media-browser/README.md

 # media-browser

-Media browser with database backend for the COSMIC desktop environment
+Media browser with database backend for the COSMIC desktop environment.
+It manages media, makes it searchable by internal or external metadata and displays / plays them.

+EXIF metadata for images, NFO files for videos (XBMC/Kodi style) and ID3/MP4tag metadata for audio files are stored in a database and can be searched to produce a list of files matching, regardless where they are stored.

+Search results and existing directories are navigatable with keyboard or picking files in preview.

 The GUI of the file manager part is a clone of COSMIC files with a few modifications.